 DO I NEED A MORTGAGE BROKER?

 Like a real estate salesperson, a mortgage broker saves you time, money, and stress.
 You only have to go through the application process once, and the broker does the legwork finding you the best deal with the various financial institutions offering mortgages.
-The mortgage broker works for you, in your best interest, gives unbiased advice and information.
+The mortgage broker works for you, in your best interest, and gives unbiased advice and information.
 You don’t pay for this personal service.
 The lending institution chosen pays the mortgage broker a commission.

 According to a study done by the Canada Mortgage and Housing Corporation, over 50 percent of homebuyers accept the mortgage rate posted by their bank, and that means they don’t know that they can negotiate a better deal.
 Another benefit of a broker is that he or she will help the client decide whether monthly, bi-weekly, or weekly payments are best.
-We recommend our clients talk to a mortgage broker to help them determine if a move is the right step for them now or in the future, depending on their circumstances.
+I recommend my clients talk to a mortgage broker to help them determine if a move is the right step for them now or in the future, depending on their circumstances.